jean-hondari/SHREC/README.md

 ## 💾 Download Dataset from HuggingFace

-To load this dataset into a pandas df:
+To downloadload this dataset from huggingface, then load into a pandas df:

 ### For Wellness Home

-Change repo_id accordingly from: {"MIT-personal-robots/shrec_wellness_home", "MIT-personal-robots/shrec_wellness_dorm", "MIT-personal-robots/shrec_wellness_empathic"}
 <pre>
 import pandas as pd
 from datasets import load_dataset